-- understand the assessment process for providing early help and statutory intervention, including local criteria for action and local authority children's social care referral arrangements; - have a working knowledge of how local authorities conduct a child protection case conference and a child protection review conference and be able to attend and contribute to these effectively when required to do so; - ensure each member of staff has access to, and understands, the school's safeguarding (child protection) policy and procedures, especially new and part time staff; - are alert to the specific needs of children in need, those with special educational needs and disabilities (SEND), those with relevant health conditions and young carers; - understand relevant data protection legislation and regulations, especially the Data Protection Act 2018 and the General Data Protection Regulation; - understand the importance of information sharing and with the three safeguarding partners, other agencies, organisations and practitioners; - are able to keep detailed, accurate, secure written records of concerns and referrals; - understand and support the school with regards to the requirements of the Prevent duty and are able to provide advice and support to staff on protecting children from the risk of radicalisation; - are able to understand the unique risks associated with online safety and be confident that they have the relevant knowledge and up to date capability required to keep children safe whilst they are online at school; - can recognise the additional risks that children with special educational needs and disabilities (SEND) face online, for example, from online bullying, grooming and radicalisation and are confident they have the capability to support children with SEND to stay safe online; - obtain access to resources and attend any relevant or refresher training courses; and - encourage a culture of listening to children and taking account of their wishes and feelings, among all staff, in any measures the school may put in place to protect them.
+- understand the assessment process for providing early help and statutory intervention, including local criteria for action and local authority children's social care referral arrangements; - have a working knowledge of how local authorities conduct a child protection case conference and a child protection review conference and be able to attend and contribute to these effectively when required to do so; - ensure each member of staff has access to, and understands, the school's safeguarding (child protection) policy and procedures, especially new and part time staff; - are alert to the specific needs of children in need, those with special educational needs and disabilities (SEND), those with relevant health conditions and young carers; - understand relevant data protection legislation and regulations, especially the Data Protection Act 2018 and the General Data Protection Regulation; - understand the importance of information sharing and with the three safeguarding partners, other agencies, organisations and practitioners; - are able to keep detailed, accurate, secure written records of concerns, referrals, discussions and decisions made, including the rationale for those decisions.
+This should include instances where referrals were not made to another agency, such as LA children's social care or the Prevent program etc. - understand and support the school with regards to the requirements of the Prevent duty and are able to provide advice and support to staff on protecting children from the risk of radicalisation; - are able to understand the unique risks associated with online safety and be confident that they have the relevant knowledge and up to date capability required to keep children safe whilst they are online at school; - can recognise the additional risks that children with special educational needs and disabilities (SEND) face online, for example, from online bullying, grooming and radicalisation and are confident they have the capability to support children with SEND to stay safe online; - obtain access to resources and attend any relevant or refresher training courses; and - encourage a culture of listening to children and taking account of their wishes and feelings, among all staff, in any measures the school may put in place to protect them.

-In addition to the formal training set out above, we give time for their knowledge and skills be refreshed (this might be via e-bulletins, meeting other designated safeguarding leads, or through reading and digesting safeguarding developments) at regular intervals, as required, and at least annually, supporting the DSLs' understand and keeping up with any developments relevant to their role.
+In addition to the formal training set out above, we give time for their knowledge and skills be refreshed (this might be via ebulletins, meeting other designated safeguarding leads, or through reading and digesting safeguarding developments) at regular intervals, as required, and at least annually, supporting the DSLs understand and keeping up with any developments relevant to their role.